abhishek-kumar-code/Redfish_Public/WhitePaper.md

 - "@odata.id", which has the URL to this resource.
 This is an href, but since Redish is based on OData this property is called "@odata.id" and not "href".
 - "Members@odata.count", which defines the number of resources in a collection.

-DMTF annotations have "@DMTF." in them.
+DMTF annotations have "@Redfish." in them.
 Examples of these properies are:

-- "@DMTF.Settings", which is used to indicate settings for the resource (more on this later).
+- "@Redfish.Settings", which is used to indicate settings for the resource (more on this later).

 One other common annotation is "@odata.context".
 This is really meant for generic OData v4 clients.
 This is properly defined in the OData v4 specification, but basically the @odata.context is used for a few different things: